 The Shinto god worshipped at Mt.
 Haguro is called Ukanomitama ウカノミタマ, goddess of cereal and crops.

 IT'S A RELIGIOUS PLACE...

 We welcome all kinds of hikers!
-However, we would like you to remember this is a sacred place and that you should be considerate of the people around you, do not be too loud and do not litter.
+However, we would like you to remember this is sacred ground.
+Therefore, please be respectful and considerate of the people around you by remaining quiet and making sure trash ends up in waste bins.
 Thank you!

 COME WITH THE APPROPRIATE GEAR !

-Comfy before pretty!
-You will need good sports shoes (sneakers, hiking boots...) to climb up the 2446 stone steps of Haguro's stairway.
-Please leave your high heels or pumps in your luggage—many suffered ankle injuries for visiting Haguro in the wrong footwear.
+Chose function over appearance!
+In other words, you will need quality footwear (sneakers, hiking boots) in order to ascend the 2,446 stone steps of Haguro's stairway.
+Leave your high heels or pumps in your luggage for another day—many visitors have suffered ankle injuries while exploring Haguro in the wrong footwear.

 Hiking Mt.
 Haguro can be really challenging for some persons, especially during summer!
 Bring cool clothes and lots of water supply before heading for adventure!

 Up (normal pace, no pause):